A Second Forage War

 British Move into the Jerseys

-On March 17th, Mawhood led a force of 1,200 British regulars and Loyalist companies of New Jersey Volunteers as well as John Graves Simcoe's Queen's Rangers, across the Delaware River into Salem County, New Jersey.
+On March 17th, Mawhood led a force of 1,200 British regulars and Loyalist companies of the New Jersey Volunteers, along with John Graves Simcoe's Queen's Rangers, across the Delaware River into Salem County, New Jersey.
 Scouts alerted Wayne to the British movement.
 He had finished his work and was preparing to return to the Continental Army encampment at Valley Forge.

 ![]() |